Russian conquest of Siberia: Effects on the indigenous peoples of Siberia

-Upon arrival in an area occupied by a tribe of natives, the Cossacks entered into peace talks with a proposal to submit to the White Tsar and to pay yasak, but these negotiations did not always lead to successful results.
-When their entreaties were rejected, the Cossacks chose to respond with force.
-At the hands of people such as Vasilii Poyarkov in 1645 and Yerofei Khabarov in 1650 some many people, including members of the Daur tribe, were killed by the Cossacks.
+When the Cossacks' entreaties were rejected, they chose to respond with force.
+Under the leadership of Vasilii Poyarkov in 1645 and Yerofei Khabarov in 1650 many people, including members of the Daur tribe, were killed by the Cossacks.
 8,000 out of a previous population of 20,000 in Kamchatka remained after the first half century of the Russian conquest.
 The Daurs initially deserted their villages fearing the reported cruelty of the Russians the first time Khabarov came.
 The second time he came, the Daurs fought back against the Russians, but were slaughtered.
 In the 17th century, indigenous peoples of the Amur region were attacked by Russians who came to be known as "red-beards".

 In the 1640s, the Yakuts were subjected to violent expeditions during the Russian advance into the land near the Lena River, and on Kamchatka in the 1690s the Koryaks, Kamchadals, and Chukchi were also subjected to this by the Russians according to Western historian Stephen Shenfield.
 When the Russians did not obtain the demanded amount of yasak from the natives, the governor of Yakutsk, Piotr Golovin, who was a Cossack, used meat hooks to hang the native men.
-In the Lena basin, 70% of the Yakut population declined within 40 years, native women were raped and, along with children, were often enslaved in order to force the natives to pay the Yasak.
+In the Lena basin, 70% of the Yakut population declined within 40 years, native women were raped and, along with children, were often enslaved in order to force the natives to pay the yasak.